G1.1 Ethical Practice

 7. Create a work environment that promotes collaboration with key partners serving mutual clients to ensure services are streamlined, efficient, and in the best interest of clients, and that communication among professionals supports the delivery of high-quality services to families;

 8. Accept responsibility for their own decisions and the consequences of those decisions.
-They also have a high level of responsibility for decisions made by their supervisees and should accept appropriate responsibility for those decisions;
+They also have a high level of responsibility for decisions made by their staff and should accept appropriate responsibility for those decisions;

-10. Act as advocates for their supervisees by apprising upper management of problems, which impede or prevent them from efficiently and effectively performing their duties.
+10. Act as advocates for their staff by apprising upper management of problems, which impede or prevent them from efficiently and effectively performing their duties.
 They should also suggest appropriate changes in policy and procedure;

 15. Respond to the public in ways that are complete, truthful, clear and easy to understand;